-Applications for October 2020 entry are now open.
-The application deadline is 12 noon GMT, 21 January 2020. ** Follow the application procedures of the institution at which you wish to be based**
+Applications for October 2020 entry are now closed.
+Applications for entry for October 2021 will open in Autumn 2020, please keep an eye on this website for further information. ** Follow the application procedures of the institution at which you wish to be based**

 The SWDTP supports doctoral students by developing not only their research skills, but by offering a wide range of training, placements, activities and events as well.
 We work in a collaborative way across the five institutions and have SWDTC students that will also form part of your cohort.
 The SWDTP is funded by the Economic and Social Sciences Research Council (ESRC).